teraone/lox24/README.md

 ### Available methods

-- `setText('')`: Accepts a string value for the SMS Text.
+- `setText('hello you!')`: Accepts a string value for the SMS Text.
-- `setTo('')`: Accepts a string value with the receiver phone number.
+- `setTo('0049123456789')`: Accepts a string value with the receiver phone number.
-- `setFrom('')`: Accepts a string value (max 11 characters) with a sender name which will be displayed on receivers phone as sender
+- `setFrom('sendername')`: Accepts a string value (max 11 characters) with a sender name which will be displayed on receivers phone as sender
-- `testOnly('')`: Can be used for testing, no SMS will be sent
+- `testOnly()`: Can be used for testing, no SMS will be sent
+- `sendAt(\DateTime $time)`: Can be used to schedule sending

 ## Changelog